Werner G. Scharff: Personal life

-Scharff was married three times and was divorced twice.
+Scharff was married three times and divorced twice.
 He had five children.
-He then married his third wife Simone Hormel Scharff, who had children from her previous marriage, including musician Smokey Hormel.
+His third wife, Simone Hormel Scharff, had children from her previous marriage, including musician Smokey Hormel.

 In the early-2000s, Scharff was diagnosed with Parkinson’s disease.
 He died at his Santa Monica, California home on August 17, 2006.
+He is survived by his wife, Simone; his sons, Christopher and Peter; his daughter, Alexis; two stepsons, Christopher and Gregory Hormel; a stepdaughter, Angela Hormel; and six grandchildren.